 The International Campaign to Ban Landmines (ICBL), founded in 1992, urges countries to join the Mine Ban Treaty and live up to its obligations; the ICBL and Jody Williams received the 1997 Nobel Peace Prize for their work to achieve that treaty.

 International Network on Explosive Weapons

-The International Network on Explosive Weapons (INEW) established in 2011, seeks to prevent the human suffering from the use of explosive weapons in populated areas through international and national actions, including negotiation of a new political declaration.
+The International Network on Explosive Weapons (INEW), established in 2011, seeks to prevent the human suffering from the use of explosive weapons in populated areas through international and national actions, including universalization and implementation of the 2022 political declaration.